mamedaihuk/gt/README.md

-# Ghost Trick: Phantom Detective (NDS, Rewrite)
+# gt - Ghost Trick: Phantom Detective
-This project is a recreation of the source code of Ghost Trick: Phantom Detective for the Nintendo DS (NDS).
-You need a ROM of Ghost Trick to extract the assets if you choose to compile this.
+A public domain source code reproduction of the original Ghost Trick: Phantom Detective.
+For more information, see the manpage included.